Elsa Malmgren

 Charles Gordon, 11th Marquess of Huntly2

-He succeeded to the title of 7th Lord Gordon of Strathavon and Glenlivet [S., 1660] on 18 September 1863.1 He succeeded to the title of 3rd Baron Meldrum of Morven, co.
-Aberdeen [U.K., 1815] on 18 September 1863.1 He succeeded to the title of 7th Earl of Aboyne [S., 1660] on 18 September 1863.1 He succeeded to the title of 11th Marquess of Huntly [S., 1599] on 18 September 1863.1 He succeeded to the title of 11th Earl of Enzie [S., 1599] on 18 September 1863.1 He succeeded to the title of 11th Lord Gordon of Badenoch [S., 1599] on 18 September 1863.1 He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He held the office of Lord-in-Waiitng to HM Queen Victoria between 1870 and 1873.1 He held the office of Captain of the Gentlemen-at-Arms in 1881.1 He was invested as a Privy Counsellor (P.C.) in 1881.1 He held the office of Lord Rector of Aberdeen University between 1890 and 1896.1 He wrote the book Records of Aboyne, editor.1 He wrote the book Auld Acquaintances.1 He gained the rank of Honorary Colonel in the service of the 7th Battalion, Gordon Highlanders.1 He held the office of Justice of the Peace (J.P.).1 He held the office of Deputy Lieutenant (D.L.).1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Aberdeen University, Aberdeen, Aberdeenshire, Scotland.1 He wrote the book Milestones, published 1922 (ASIN: B000P8UU9S).1
+He succeeded as the 7th Lord Gordon of Strathavon and Glenlivet [S., 1660] on 18 September 1863.1 He succeeded as the 3rd Baron Meldrum of Morven, co.
+Aberdeen [U.K., 1815] on 18 September 1863.1 He succeeded as the 7th Earl of Aboyne [S., 1660] on 18 September 1863.1 He succeeded as the 11th Marquess of Huntly [S., 1599] on 18 September 1863.1 He succeeded as the 11th Earl of Enzie [S., 1599] on 18 September 1863.1 He succeeded as the 11th Lord Gordon of Badenoch [S., 1599] on 18 September 1863.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He held the office of Lord-in-Waiitng to HM Queen Victoria between 1870 and 1873.1 He held the office of Captain of the Gentlemen-at-Arms in 1881.1 He was appointed Privy Counsellor (P.C.) in 1881.1 He held the office of Lord Rector of Aberdeen University between 1890 and 1896.1 He wrote the book Records of Aboyne, editor.1 He wrote the book Auld Acquaintances.1 He gained the rank of Honorary Colonel in the 7th Battalion, Gordon Highlanders.1 He held the office of Justice of the Peace (J.P.)1 He held the office of Deputy Lieutenant (D.L.)1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Aberdeen University, Aberdeen, Aberdeenshire, ScotlandG.1 He wrote the book Milestones, published 1922 (ASIN: B000P8UU9S.)1

 Citations